tlk00/BitMagic/samples/xsample11/readme.txt

 to see if being near 100 JPY Has some psychological effect that made the rate stay 1:100 for longer than a random other rate which is not as significant.

+The last use case finds points of arbitrage when it was possible convert EUR to USD to JPY and gain more JPY than converting directly from EUR to USD.

 Some other possible use cases for this financial data:
 - Searching for when the USD increased in value by 1%
 - Searching for when 1 USD was worth between 90 and 100 JPY